The Double Refuge 🍷 Bubbles Winking at the Brim

 🍷

 While The Double Refuge has themes and threads, I have a laissez-faire attitude in the pages themselves, taking tangents wherever I think they might yield some insight.
 A certain amount of latitude seems appropriate in exploring the relation between poetic agnosticism and mystical theism, since both are rather sliding, floating endeavours.
 It may be that if you’re willing to explore everything, you’re likely to keep shifting your bearings, and at times quite abruptly.
-Even to include humour, as when I have Moses in 🍎 The Apple-Merchant of Babylon get so frustrated by the Indian apple-merchants that he invents a new religion.
-Or by seeing God as the Scarlet Pimpernel, having fun rather than making fun of what’s so often seen as exclusively serious:
+Even to include humour, as when I see God as the Scarlet Pimpernel.
+I see this as having fun with rather than making fun of what’s so often seen as exclusive, serious, and generally out-of-bounds:

 In my exploration of doubt & belief I follow timelines and threads, but beyond these there are other trajectories and fabrics.
 Much as beyond Miró’s blue blob there’s a galaxy of gold and black lines with hints of stars and justice, of upside-down smiles and beings on faraway planets.